Skip to content

 To create a peaceful atmosphere, free from distractions, the Walking Group is not suitable for dog walkers.

-Walking distance of 3 miles around Attingham Parkland.
+Walking distance between 1-3 miles around Attingham Parkland.
 The walk is relaxed and is suitable for a range of abilities.

 Entrance to Attingham is free for pre-booked ticket holders of the Walking Group.